EmilyMWright/Invoke-AtomicRedTeam-GUI/README.md

 - Use the **Test** drop down to select a specific test (default 'All').
 - Select an action from the drop down menu (for more details on the purpose of each action, peruse the [Invoke Atomic Red Team Wiki](https://github.com/redcanaryco/invoke-atomicredteam/wiki)).
 - If you selected a specific test, you can edit the default input values in the **Edit default inputs** data grid.
+- Click **INVOKE**.
+When the process is complete, the output will be printed to the screen.

 **WARNING**